kparekh3/ANLY-506-91-O/README.md

 ## Data Description

-- Dataset name TBD
+Dataset name - bikeVendor
-- Source TBD
-- Number of rows and columns TBD
+Number of rows and columns - 98 rows x 35 columns

+The purpose of the final project is
+- To perform epicycle analysis
+- To set up questions
+- To perform data analysis
+- To revise the questions (if needed)